-Drawing, Elevation and Plan for a Staircase Model in the English Style, 1836
+Drawing, Elevation and Plan for a Staircase Model in the English Style

 This is a Drawing.
+It was designed by Francoise Gillet.
 It is dated 1836 and we acquired it in 2013.
 Its medium is pen and black ink, brush and pink, yellow, and grey watercolor on cream wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This well-executed drawing appears to correspond directly to one of the staircase models given to the museum by Eugene V. and Clare E. Thaw.
 The drawing, which shows both an elevation and a cross-section of the staircase’s revolutions, represents an example of compagnonnage training in design at a considerably earlier date than the other staircase drawings in Cooper Hewitt’s collection.
 With a date of 1836, the drawing demonstrates the continuum of this system of design training and of the forms taught.
 The inscription on the drawing also suggests that it was executed in Paris, which indicates that the work was probably completed as a demonstration of design mastery in the journeyman phase of compagnonnage training.